SkrideOne/cx/rust_docs/channels_handbook.md

-# Best Practices for Rust Channels (Nightly 1.90, 2025)
+# Best Practices for Rust Channels (Nightly 1.91, 2025)

 ## Introduction

 Rust encourages a concurrency model in which threads communicate by sending messages rather than sharing state.
 A channel connects a sender to a receiver so that values can be transferred between threads or tasks.
 Message passing transfers ownership between threads and helps avoid data races and deadlocks.

-In Rust 1.90 (nightly), the standard library introduces experimental multi‑producer/multi‑consumer (MPMC) channels under `std::sync::mpmc` alongside the long‑standing `std::sync::mpsc` (multi‑producer, single‑consumer) channels.
-Outside the standard library, crates such as `crossbeam-channel` provide high-performance MPMC channels with features like `select!` and timed channels.
+In Rust 1.91 (nightly), the standard library continues to evolve its channel APIs.
+The experimental multi‑producer/multi‑consumer (MPMC) channels under `std::sync::mpmc` remain unstable but are maturing, and the deprecation of `--nocapture` in favour of `--no-capture` emphasises more predictable tooling.
+Outside the standard library, crates such as `crossbeam-channel` provide high‑performance MPMC channels with features like `select!` and timed channels.
 Async runtimes like Tokio offer asynchronous channel types (e.g., `tokio::sync::mpsc`, `broadcast`, `watch`, and `oneshot`).

-This guide consolidates 2025 best practices for working with channels in Rust nightly 1.90.
+This guide consolidates 2025 best practices for working with channels in Rust nightly 1.91.
 It presents typical patterns (producer–consumer, pipelines, worker pools, fan‑in/out, etc.), non‑typical scenarios, and performance‑oriented recommendations.

 ---

-## Channel Implementations (Rust 1.90 and ecosystem)
+## Channel Implementations (Rust 1.91 and ecosystem)

 | Channel type                                         | Producer/consumer model                | Buffer & behaviour                                                                 | Extra features                                        | Typical uses                                        |
 | ---------------------------------------------------- | -------------------------------------- | ---------------------------------------------------------------------------------- | ----------------------------------------------------- | --------------------------------------------------- |